 Drills

-Here are the six most popular types of drills:
+Below are the six most popular types of drills.

 #1.
 Combi Drills

-A combi drill is probably the most popular and versatile power tool around.
-Combi drills drill into softwood, hardwood, plastic laminate, concrete and steel, then at the turn of a dial, drive screws into the same material.
+A combi drill is the most popular and versatile power tool, as it can drill into softwood, hardwood, plastic laminate, concrete and steel.
+And once you’ve finished drilling, with a quick turn of a dial, you can then drive screws into the same materials.

-By turning the collar through each of the three modes, you’re adjusting torque and introducing a hammer action for more demanding jobs.
-Below are the three modes available on combi drills:
+By turning the collar through each of the three modes below, you adjust torque and introduce a hammer action for more demanding jobs.

-- Mode 1 (low-end torque) is the screwdriver mode
+- Mode 1 (low-end torque) — screwdriver mode

-- Mode 2 (mid-level torque) is the drilling mode
+- Mode 2 (mid-level torque) — drilling mode

-- Mode 3 is the hammer drill mode.
-This percussive action helps break through bricks & blocks and shatter the stone aggregate in concrete.
+- Mode 3 — hammer drill mode.
+This percussive action helps break through bricks & blocks and shatter stone aggregate in concrete.

-You will also find on most models a second collar that controls the speed, although applying varying pressure to the trigger can go from 0 to 2,800 RPM.
-The other measure to look for in hammer mode is the BPM – the number of blows per minute.
+The other measure to look for in hammer mode is BPM — the number of blows per minute.
 Although models vary greatly, you’ll find that 2,000 BPM tends to be the maximum rate on many popular models.

 Pros | Cons |